tskzokias/tskzokias/README.md

 - 👋 Hi, I’m Taksh Goyal
-- 👀 I’m interested in Gameplay/Game AI Programming
+- 👀 I’m interested in Engineering in C++
-- 🌱 I’m currently learning Unreal/Unity Engine
+- 🌱 I’m currently learning System Design and always learning Data Structures and Algorithms for efficiency while writing code
-- 💞️ I’m looking to collaborate on Video Games
+- 💞️ I’m looking to collaborate to help youngsters with their knowledge in creating efficient game systems
 - 📫 How to reach me takshg350@gmail.com

 <!---